 Cleaning Your Solid Gold Diamond Ring: What to Do

 For solid gold jewelry you can use beer to make it look like new again.
 But only use it on the metal, not the stones.
 Simply drip some beer (no dark ale beer) on a piece of soft fabric and polish your ring’s band with it.
 Dry if off with another piece of soft fabric when you’re done.

 Handy Tips for Taking Care of Your Diamond Ring

 Prevention is better than cure!
-You should know how to clean a diamond ring, but also know what NOT to do.
-These tips show how you can prevent it from getting damaged or looking aged:
+You should know how to clean your jewelry, but also know what NOT to do.
+These tips show how you can prevent it getting damaged or looking aged:

-- Prevent physical damage: Metals can get damaged or chipped when your jewelry gets a hard knock such as your hand banging against a door.
+Metals can get damaged or chipped when your jewelry gets a hard knock such as your hand banging against a door.
 It can even cause your setting to become loose.
-In labour-intensive situations, instead take off your jewelry and store it out of harm’s way.
+In labor intensive situations, rather take off your jewelry and store it out of harm’s way.

-Here’s our last tip: if you’re unsure about the safety of the cleaning product you have, DON’T use it at all.
+Here’s our last tip: if you’re unsure about the safety of the cleaning product you have, rather DON’T use it at all.
 Don’t let one wrong decision discolor or damage your most treasured piece of jewelry.
-Rather visit a pro in your area, let him or her do a thorough check-up of how to clean a diamond ring and make sure your diamond ring sparkles as it should.
+Rather visit a pro in your area, let him or her do a thorough cleaning and make sure your diamond ring sparkles as it should.